jcabdi/crud-boilerplate/README.md

 # Django + React CRUD Boilerplate

-A starter project for building CRUD services with Django (backend) and React (frontend).
+A modern, production-ready boilerplate for building full-stack CRUD applications with Django (backend) and React (frontend).
+This template features robust automation scripts for rapid project setup, seamless LAN development, and process management.
+With best practices for security, testing, and developer experience, it’s ideal for both prototyping and scaling real-world web services.

 ## Features